nguyenphuminh/nguyenphuminh/README.md

 <br/>

 ## About me 📓
-I'm Minh, a blockchain and distributed systems enthusiast, sometimes I just be chaining blocks.
+I'm Minh, a blockchain and distributed systems enthusiast who is dabbling in AI as well.

 ## Achievements 🎊
 * **Won the 2025 Core Global Gaming Hackathon.**